Policy brief & purpose

-Our Environmental, CSR and MDS policies will be reviewed annually at the end of each calendar year.
+Our Environmental, CSR, MDS and Anti-Bribery policies will be reviewed annually at the end of each calendar year.

 Team members are fluent with this policy and can communicate this policy on all levels.
-Directors/Managers are also responsible for resolving any CSR issues.
+Directors/Managers are also responsible for resolving any policy issues.

-If our partners are suppliers are found to be non-compliant with CSR and MDS standards, we will terminate our use of their services.
+If our partners are suppliers are found to be non-compliant with our above standards, we will terminate our use of their services.